 Attached to this information report is an Executive Summary of a 2016-2017 Extended Overnight Field Trip as submitted on Tuesday, June 13, 2017.
 (Appendix A)

 The Extended Overnight Field Trip, Excursion and Exchange Approval Committee 2016-2017 report is presented for information.

-Prepared by: Mark Lefebvre, Superintendent of Education Presented by: Mark Lefebvre, Superintended of Education Approved by: John Crocco, Director of Education/Secretary-Treasurer Date: June 13, 2017
+Prepared by: Mark Lefebvre, Superintendent of Education Presented by: Mark Lefebvre, Superintended of Education

 EXECUTIVE SUMMARY